eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

   - name: Introduction
     subsections:
       - name: The State of the Reform Movement
-  - name: The Fisher Criteria
+  - name: The Bridge Criteria
   - name: Legitimacy
   - name: Practicality
   - name: Outcomes